TheSHEEEP/godotdetour/README.md

 ```
 Please note that these meshes are **not updated** after initial creation.
 It is merely a snapshot of the current state.

-### Hints
+#### Signals
+godotdetour classes emit a number of signals that you can connect to.
+**Important:** The majority of signals are not emitted from the main thread, so you should connect to these signals deferred if that is an issue.

-The `DetourNavigation` object emits a signal after each finished navigation thread tick:
+The `DetourNavigation` object emits the following signals:
-`navigation_tick_done` - It has one parameter, the time the tick took, in milliseconds
+- `navigation_tick_done` - Emitted after each finished navigation thread tick.
+It has one parameter, the time the tick took, in milliseconds

-**Important:** This is not emitted from the main thread, so take care when connecting to it.
+The `DetourCrowdAgent` emits the following signals:
+- `arrived_at_target` - Emitted when the agent arrived at its target.
+Has one parameter, the agent itself.
+- `no_progress` - Emitted when no noticeable progress (5% of maxSpeed) has been made towards the target in five seconds.
+Has two parameters, the agent itself and the distance left to the target.
+- `no_movement` - Emitted when the agent has not moved (2.5% of maxSpeed) in one second.
+Has two parameters, the agent itself and the distance left to the target.

+The `no_xxx` signals can be used to detect stuck agents, but be aware that they are not guarantees.
+If you want to avoid false "positives", it is recommended to await more than one of the signals and build your own stuck detection around them.

 ### Missing Features/TODOs
 The following features (from recast/detour or otherwise) are not yet part of godotdetour.